tytydraco/yessleep/out/I_am_hunting_a_phantom.md

 I am hunting a phantom through the ages.

-Throughout the dark and bloody history of Nottinghamshire and Lincolnshire I keep finding one name connected with every sordid event.
+Throughout the dark and bloody history of Nottinghamshire and Lincolnshire I keep finding one name connected to so many sordid and even otherworldly events.
 Rose.
+I see this name over and over again during my research for the local Historical Society.
 This Phantom never ages, never repents, never meets with justice.
-Don't believe me?
-I have prepared some of the evidence for your consideration.
+Perhaps you think this is far-fetched.
+Well, I have prepared some of the evidence for your consideration.

 What follows are two newspaper clippings from the Sentinel newspaper.

-*
+———

 October 27th, 1849